 Does Heat Produce the Carcinogen Found in Zantac?
 New Study Says Yes

 New testing from a California pharmacy has found elevated levels of the probable human carcinogen NDMA in Zantac when the drug is exposed to heat.
 As a result of its troubling findings, Emery Pharma has filed a Citizen Petition with the Food and Drug Administration (FDA) requesting the agency pull all products containing ranitidine, Zantac’s active ingredient, from the market immediately.
-The FDA began announcing individual Zantac and ranitidine recalls in September 2019, but there has yet to be a universal recall of the drug.
+The FDA began announcing individual Zantac and ranitidine recalls in September 2019, and the agency announced a universal Zantac recall on April 1, 2020.

 Does Heat Produce NDMA?

 Emery tested multiple samples of ranitidine stored in different conditions over different periods of time.
 Samples stored for five days at 158 degrees Fahrenheit were found to contain 142 nanograms of NDMA, well over the FDA’s acceptable limit of 96 nanograms.
 Equally concerning, samples stored at temperatures as low as 77 degrees Fahrenheit showed a steady increase of NDMA production up to 25 nanograms after 12 days.
 The latter finding falls under the FDA’s threshold for acceptable levels of NDMA intake, however it raises the possibility that levels could continue to raise over longer periods of time at that temperature.

 The results were troubling enough for Emery’s CEO to suggest that even something as simple as leaving the drug in a hot car could lead to NDMA production.
 “The more you heat it, the more NDMA you generate,” Emery CEO Ron Najafi told Bloomberg News.
 “I am worried that if it just sits at home at room temperature, it could gradually generate NDMA.”